Holyoke Health Center, Inc.

 session.

-Bilingual diabetes education classes are designed to meet the
+Bilingual diabetes education classes were designed to meet the

 health literacy needs of patients.
 Many low literacy teaching

-techniques and tools are utilized in the classroom setting.
+techniques and tools were utilized in the classroom setting.

 Individual counseling sessions with a diabetes nurse educator or

-nutritionist emphasize strategies based on the readiness of each
+nutritionist emphasized strategies based on the readiness of each

-Breakfast Club or diabetes education classes participate in a
+Breakfast Club or diabetes education classes participated in a

-field trip to local supermarkets to apply what they have learned
+field trip to local supermarkets to apply what they had learned

 about healthy foods.
 Chronic Disease Self Management Classes

-based on the Stanford model are generally offered to patients
+based on the Stanford model were generally offered to patients

-after they have completed either the diabetes education class or
+after they completed either the diabetes education class or

 the Breakfast Club.
-Patients learn problem-solving skills, practice
+Patients learned problem-solving skills, practiced

-goal setting and action planning and learn new relaxation
+goal setting and action planning and learned new relaxation

 techniques.

-Promotoras are a critical link between clinical staff and patients.
+Promotoras were a critical link between clinical staff and patients.

-Promotoras identify, engage, and motivate patients with type 2
+Promotoras identified, engaged, and motivated patients with type 2

-diabetes who have not seen their primary care provider for
+diabetes who had not seen their primary care provider for

 routine care in the past four months.
-The promotoras reach out
+The promotoras reached out

 to these patients to reconnect them with primary care.

-providers and follow up with patients at the health center, by
+providers and followed up with patients at the health center, by

 phone or in patients’ homes, to provide social and emotional